 When one parent is ordered to pay child support, often the payor of child support would rather write a personal check rather than have an Income Withholding Order ("IWO").

-Reasons for writing a personal check to satisfy child support obligations include having the independence to make a payment to the payee when the income becomes available, and being able to track the support payment.
+Reasons for writing a personal check to satisfy child support obligations include having the independence to make a payment to the payee when the income becomes available and tracking the support payment.

-As a payor of child support, if the payor is worried about an employer knowing that monthly child support obligations exist, the payor may opt to set up an account with the SDU and still pay the SDU court ordered child support instead of having the SDU take the income directly from the payor's paycheck.
+As a payor of child support, if the payor is worried about an employer knowing that monthly child support obligations exist, the payor may opt to set up an account with the SDU and still pay the SDU court-ordered child support instead of having the SDU take the income directly from the payor's paycheck.